Prisons and prison ministries are a modern invention used for warehousing people for various time intervals ranging from a few hours to a lifetime.

 It was not until the eighteenth century that prisons, as we know them today, became popular, and were introduced as an alternative to physical punishment.

-Quakers and Prisons
+Quakers and Early Prison Ministries

 Prisons in America were started under the direction of Quakers.
 The first prisons were in Pennsylvania under the direction of William Penn (1644-1718) whose Quaker beliefs prevented him from using physical punishment as a deterrent to crime.
 He was hopeful prison could be used for multiple objectives.
 Certainly, there was a punishment aspect, but also there was a restitution aspect.
 Prisoners would work to restore the property and damage they caused if possible.
 Finally, there was a restorative aspect where prisoners might be restored to the community as an active community participant.